tvquizphd/public-quiz/README.md

 - You need your master password
 - **AND** your personal login link

-Immediately reset your master password if you reveal your password AND your login link.
+**Immediately** reset your master password if you reveal your password AND your login link.

-Don't give others write access to your fork:
+**Don't give others write access to your fork**:

 - ⚠️ Don't add [collaborators][HELP_COLLAB] to your fork
 - ☠️ Don't let your GitHub account [be compromised][HELP_SECURE]